Morey Amsterdam’s corset, a Christmas story

-“To her credit, Olga had been trained and had become quite accomplished as a corsetiere in Warsaw before the war.
-During the Nazi occupation, she had made most of her meagre living creating gloriously feminine silk and satin corset confections for crossdressing Nazi officers, of which there many.
-She soon found out that the occupying German forces were chalk-a-block full of crossdressers who minced like delicate little fascist ballerinas during their off hours.
+“To her credit, Olga had been trained as, and become, quite accomplished as a corsetiere in Warsaw before the war.
+During the Nazi occupation, she had made most of her meagre living creating gloriously feminine silk and satin corset confections for crossdressing Nazi officers, of which there were many.
+Soon she discovered that the occupying German forces were chalk-a-block full of crossdressers who minced like delicate little fascist ballerinas during their off hours.
 It was there that she grew accustomed to fitting men in ladies wear.
-At first it was difficult not to laugh or be repulsed.
+At first it was difficult for her not to laugh or be repulsed.
 But the Nazis had hard cash, and Olga had a growing reputation.

 “‘Do you approve, Mr Amsterdam?’
 Olga asked.

 “Morey Amsterdam said nothing.
 He just licked his suddenly parched lips.
-‘It’s wonderful, Lady Olga,’ Rosemarie said and began writing out a cheque for the corset and all of the other items she and Morey Amsterdam had purchased there together.
+‘It’s wonderful, Lady Olga,’ Rose Marie said, and wrote a cheque.

 “Soon they were in a cab being driven through the ever snowier streets of Manhattan.
 Their next stop would be the Waldorf Astoria Hotel where the cabbie and a couple of bellboys helped transport the bags and boxes up to the tenth floor.

-Here Ethan Liss interrupted, “It sounds to me as though Morey Amsterdam was lacking in gratitude for his lover and her substantial efforts.”
+Here Ethan Liss interrupted, “It sounds to me as though Morey Amsterdam was lacking in gratitude.”

 “This,” David Okin said, “is a true and a worthy observation on your part.
 It’s always gratifying to know that one is being listened to whilst telling a story of importance.
-As for Rosemarie, who can know what sentiments she harboured toward the now corseted Morey Amsterdam, as he twisted and posed in the mirror like a sinister and oily she-homunculus.
+As for Rose Marie, who can know what sentiments she harboured toward the now corseted Morey Amsterdam, as he twisted and posed in the mirror like a sinister she-homunculus.
 But her actions later in the evening may give a clue.
-For now, however, as Rosemarie guides her boyfriend cum girlfriend to the makeup table, we might take a moment to revisit the Texan in his search for, if not Miss Right, at least Miss Without Further Ado.
+For now, however, as Rose Marie guides her boyfriend cum girlfriend to the makeup table, we might take a moment to revisit the Texan in his search for, if not Miss Right, at least Miss Without-Further-Ado.

 “‘I’m looking for action, there brother,’ the Texan said.
 ‘Where’s a fella go in this here town to have a little fun?’
 Looking up from his copy of the December, 1958 Vanity Fair, the concierge, with platinum blonde hair, said in a crisp Scottish accent, ‘What type of fun did you have in mind, and just how, in this storm, did you intend to access it?’